 The John Harvard Library presents the first American edition of Stephen Crane’s The Red Badge of Courage, one of the first non-romantic novels of the Civil War—and the first account to gain wide popularity.
 Paul Sorrentino introduces Red Badge to a new generation of readers for a fuller appreciation of the novel and its effects.

 Much more than an historical examination of liability, criminal law, torts, bail, possession and ownership, and contracts, The Common Law articulates the ideas and judicial theory of one of the greatest justices of the Supreme Court.
 The John Harvard Library presents a text that is, with occasional corrections of typographical errors, identical to that found in the first and all subsequent printings by Little, Brown.

-Hawthorne’s greatest romance, The Scarlet Letter, is often simplistically seen as a timeless tale of desire, sin, and redemption.
-In his introduction, Michael J. Colacurcio argues that The Scarlet Letter is also a serious historical novel.
-The John Harvard Library edition reproduces the authoritative text of The Scarlet Letter in the Centenary Edition of the Works of Nathaniel Hawthorne.
+Hawthorne’s greatest romance is often simplistically seen as a timeless tale of desire, sin, and redemption.
+In his Introduction, Michael J. Colacurcio argues that it is also a serious historical novel.
+This edition reproduces the authoritative text of The Scarlet Letter in the Centenary Edition of the Works of Nathaniel Hawthorne.

 Following on the heels of The Scarlet Letter, The House of the Seven Gables was intended to be a far sunnier book than its predecessor and one that would illustrate “the folly” of tumbling down on posterity “an avalanche of ill-gotten gold, or real estate.”
 Many critics have faulted the novel for its explaining away of hereditary guilt or its contradictory denial of it.
 Denis Donoghue instructs the reader in a fresh appreciation of the novel.